parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Software architecture is a design created as a solution to a relatively large and complex software engineering problem."

+^ We got a lot of comments like this.
+Fairly straightforward, unambiguous comments on software architecture.
+I don't think too many folks at this conference would disagree with this, no?

 ---

 # What does 'software architecture' mean to you?
 # **Data Scientist**

 > "Software architecture is the result of breaking down and modularising a large, inter-connected problem into a (hopefully) rational, elegant, and understandable set of interacting components."

+^ We got a few slightly more descriptive ones, like this, as well.

+---

+# What does 'software architecture' mean to you?
+# **Software Engineer**

+^ People who said they were primarily Software Engineers next..

 ---